brainglobe/brainglobe.github.io/docs/source/documentation/brainrender/usage/using-your-data/registering-data.md

 """
 ```

-Check the [bg-space documentation](/documentation/bg-space/index)) for more details.
+Check the [brainglobe-space documentation](/documentation/brainglobe-space/index)) for more details.

 ## Matching resolution and offset